nazib/feed-algorithm/README.md

 # Whait is Feed Algorithm
 This is the algorithm developed for Travelloapp.com.
 Travello is a travel based social network app.
 The app requires an intelligent way to provide new feeds for its users (see here: https://travelloapp.com/feed).
 The algorithm uses variational auto-encoder to learn feature coefficients and use those coefficients to rank the user's posts and present the feed items which relevent to particular app user.
-The REST api of this algorithm is developed to apply and run this algorithm for any social network sites.
+The REST api of this algorithm called everytime an user check his/her feed in the app.
+The algorithm is currently running behind the Travelloapp feed system in travello's own Google kubernets engine.

 # Quick start